8ctopus/sciter-dialogs/README.md

 - git clone the repository
 - run `install.bat` to download the latest sciter binaries, library and the sciter package manager
 - install packages `php spm.phar install`
-- update fontawesome.css path to "../vendor/8ctopus/sciter-fontawesome/src/css/fontawesome.css" in dialog.html
+- update fontawesome path to `../vendor/8ctopus/sciter-fontawesome/src/css/fontawesome.css` in `dialog.htm`
 - run `scapp.bat`
 - to refresh the app after changes to the html/css click `F5`